marc-poljak/terraform-impact-dashboard/README.md

 3. **Automatic Processing**: The dashboard will:
    - ✅ Validate connection to TFE server
    - ✅ Authenticate with your API token
-   - ✅ Verify workspace and run access
+   - ✅ Check run and plan status for errors
    - ✅ Retrieve and process plan data
+   - ⚠️ Display warnings for failed or problematic runs

+4. **Status Feedback**: The dashboard provides clear feedback about:
+   - **Run Status**: Whether the run completed, failed, or was canceled
+   - **Plan Status**: Whether the plan succeeded, failed, or is still running
+   - **Change Summary**: Number of resources being added, modified, or destroyed

-4. **Analyze Results**: Once connected, the plan data flows through the same analysis pipeline as uploaded files
+5. **Analyze Results**: Once connected, the plan data flows through the same analysis pipeline as uploaded files

+### 📊 Plan Status Detection

+The TFE integration automatically detects and reports the status of your plans and runs:

+#### Run Status Indicators
+- **✅ Applied**: Run completed successfully and changes were applied
+- **✅ Planned**: Plan-only run completed successfully
+- **⚠️ Errored**: Run failed with errors during planning or applying
+- **⚠️ Canceled**: Run was manually canceled before completion
+- **ℹ️ Planning**: Run is currently in the planning phase
+- **ℹ️ Applying**: Run is currently applying changes

+#### Plan Status Indicators
+- **✅ Finished with Changes**: Plan completed successfully with resources to modify
+- **ℹ️ Finished with No Changes**: Plan completed but no infrastructure changes needed
+- **❌ Errored**: Plan failed during execution due to configuration or provider issues
+- **⚠️ Canceled**: Plan was canceled before completion
+- **ℹ️ Running**: Plan is still executing

+> **💡 Tip**: You can analyze plans even if they failed - the dashboard will show what changes were planned before the failure occurred.

 ### 🔍 Finding Your IDs